Grocery Store Licence Obligation Guide

 • That at least 20% of the containers of ready-to-drink beverages on display are containers of ready-to-drink beverages produced by small breweries, small distilleries or small wineries.

-Additionally, at least 40% of containers of wine, excluding cider, on display in grocery stores are containers of wine that is produced using grapes from a single country and in respect of which at least one of the following criteria is being met:
+Additionally, at least 40% of containers of wine, excluding cider, on display in grocery stores must be containers of wine that is produced using grapes from a single country and in respect of which at least one of the following criteria is met:

-Grocery store licensees are prohibited from directly or indirectly requesting, demanding, or receiving any financial or non-monetary benefit in Ontario or any other jurisdiction from a liquor manufacturer or from persons acting on the manufacturer’s behalf, including a benefit for the provision of shelf space at the store or product listing of the manufacturer’s liquor or for any merchandising, marketing or promotional opportunities.
+Grocery store licensees are prohibited from directly or indirectly requesting, demanding, or receiving a financial or non-monetary benefit in Ontario or any other jurisdiction from a liquor manufacturer or from a person acting on the manufacturer’s behalf, including a benefit requested, demanded or received in exchange for the provision of shelf space at the store or product listing of the manufacturer’s liquor or for any merchandising, marketing or promotional opportunities.

 Grocery store licensees are also prohibited from entering into an agreement with a liquor manufacturer if the agreement restricts the manufacturer’s ability to sell its liquor in other stores.